 Kids love crafts (and many grown-ups do too).
 Sites like Pinterest are full of craft ideas for kids, but sometimes you don’t feel like wading through all of the pins.
 When you’re short on time or aren’t quite sure what you’re looking for, there are plenty of craft sites ready to help you out.
-We’ve rounded up a collection of the best craft sites for kids.
-You’ll be getting crafty in no time!
+Whether you want to celebrate National Craft Month in March, find a craft to go along with a lesson, or just do a craft with the kids, we’ve rounded up a collection of the best craft sites to help you find the perfect craft for kids.
+With over 50 kid-friendly resources, you’ll be getting crafty in no time!

 Many craft sites cover all subjects and seasons.
 These are some of our favorites both for the amount of craft ideas they offer and the quality of the ideas they provide.

 Red Ted Art’s motto is “Bringing Color & Art to Children’s Hearts.”
 This site is full or really neat ideas to encourage children to develop their creative side.
 Crafts are organized by category and range from making gifts to designing your own board games.

 Busy Bee Kids Crafts organizes its craft ideas by time of year, category, and material.
 For example, if you have a wealth of empty toilet paper tubes, you can see a list of crafts that will help you use them up.